 The Hindu Kush Himalayan (HKH) region and its glacier- and snow-fed river basins are highly vulnerable to climate change impacts.
 Rising temperatures, seasonal shifts in glacier and snowmelt induced runoff, and increased frequency of extreme events in the HKH mountains and floodplains are threatening the lives and livelihoods of over 1.5 billion people living in the region.
 The most vulnerable populations—including the marginalised, the poor, and women and children—are often the hardest hit.
 Adaptation measures and strategies are needed, however, we do not know enough about the local, seasonal, and sectoral impacts of climate change; how people are adapting; and what adaptation measures work – when, for whom, and at what scale.

-HI-AWARE aims to enhance the adaptive capacities and climate resilience of the poor and vulnerable women, men, and children in the mountains and flood plains of the glacier and snowpack-dependent river basins of the Hindu Kush Himalayan (HKH) region, focusing on the Indus, Ganga, and Brahmaputra river basins.
-It seeks to do this through the development of robust evidence to inform people-centred and gender sensitive climate change adaptation policies and practices for improving livelihoods.
+HI-AWARE enhanced the adaptive capacities and climate resilience of the poor and vulnerable women, men, and children in the mountains and flood plains of the glacier and snowpack-dependent river basins of the Hindu Kush Himalayan (HKH) region, focusing on the Indus, Ganga, and Brahmaputra river basins.
+It sought to do this through the development of robust evidence to inform people-centred and gender sensitive climate change adaptation policies and practices for improving livelihoods.

-Some of the key objectives of HI-AWARE include:
+Some of the key objectives of HI-AWARE included:

 1. Generate science-based knowledge on the biophysical, socio-economic, gender, and governance conditions and drivers leading to vulnerability to climate change.